mosaicml/composer/docs/source/trainer/checkpointing.rst

 Uploading to Object Store
 -------------------------

-Checkpoints can also be saved to and loaded from your remote file system of choice (e.g. AWS S3 or Google Cloud Storage).
+Checkpoints can also be saved to and loaded from your remote filesystem of choice (e.g. AWS S3 or Google Cloud Storage).
-Writing checkpoints to a remote file system is a two-step process.
-The checkpoints are first written to the local filesystem, and then the :class:`.RemoteUploaderDownloader` logger will upload checkpoints to the specified remote file system.
+Writing checkpoints to a remote filesystem is a two-step process.
+The checkpoints are first written to the local filesystem, and then the :class:`.RemoteUploaderDownloader` logger will upload checkpoints to the specified remote filesystem.

 Behind the scenes, the :class:`.RemoteUploaderDownloader` uses :doc:`Apache Libcloud <libcloud:storage/index>`.